evilsoft/crocks/src/Maybe/README.md

-Used to construct a `Just` instance that represents the "true" portion of a disjunction or a valid value.  `Just` will wrap any given value in a `Just`, signalling the validity of the wrapped value.
+Used to construct a `Just` instance that represents the "true" portion of a disjunction or a valid value.  `Just` will wrap any given value in a `Just`, signaling the validity of the wrapped value.

 ```javascript
 const { Just, Nothing } = require('crocks/Maybe')